 Six Arrested In Massive Security Fraud Scheme

-NEW YORK (AP) _ Six people, including a former Securities and Exchange Commission attorney, were indicted Friday in a securities fraud scheme involving two publicly traded companies.
+NEW YORK (AP) _ Six people, including a former Securities and Exchange Commission attorney, were charged Friday in a securities fraud scheme involving two publicly traded companies, authorities said Friday.

 The indictment arose out of an investigation into broadcasts by Dan Dorfman, a financial commentator on the CNBC cable channel, that favored the two companies involved in the case and quoted one of the defendants, The New York Times said.
 Dorfman was not named in the indictment.

 Three defendants were charged with issuing millions of shares of discounted stock _ either in the names of fictitious people, real people unaware that the stock was being issued in their names, or people acting under their direction.